 The exhibition will present approximately ten paintings including works by: Watanabe Seitei (1851-1918), Mochizuki Gyokkei (1874-1938), Konoshima Okoku (1877-1938), Yamamura Koka (1885-1942), Tokuoka Shinsen (1896-1972), and Torii Kotondo (1900-1976); and approximately twenty woodblock printed works by various artists including Utagawa Hiroshige (1797-1858), Imao Keinen (1845-1923), Takahashi Hiroaki (Shotei, 1871-1945), Hiroshi Yoshida (1876-1950), Hashiguchi Goyo (1880-1921), Kawase Hasui (1883-1957), Yamamura Koka (1885-1942), and Toshi Yoshida (1911-1995).

 Scholten Japanese Art is located at 145 West 58th Street, Suite 6D, between 6th and 7th Avenues.
-For the duration of the exhibition, September 11 - 19, the gallery will have general open hours (no appointments needed), 11 - 5 pm.
+For the duration of the exhibition during Asia Week, March 12 21, the gallery will have general open hours (no appointments needed), 11 5 pm.